Rebirth-Project/ufo-event-bus/documentation/Documentation.md

 ### Global sticky events

 Ufo eventbus also can handle global sticky events.
 A sticky event is an event that posted to the bus persists until it is removed.
 When posted, the event is processed and every listener is called acordingly, more the event is saved in bus memory state for later use.
-If a new listener (that listens for this particulare event) is registered after the posting of the sticky event, then the bus executes immediately the event for that listener.
+If a new listener (that listens for this particular event) is registered after the post of the sticky event, then the bus executes immediately the event for that listener.
 This is a runtime feature and can be used when a listener cannot be instantiated and registered to the bus when the application start, and has all the drawbacks related to the sticky events theory and application state, since a sticky event basically can be a sort of application memory extension if used in a wrong way.
 Use sticky events wisely and only when really needed.
+The ```postSticky()``` and ```removeSticky()``` methods are idempotent in their bus implementations since an internal HashMap is used.

 ```java
 //lest's define a listener that listen to even Event